IndulaKulawardana/Non-parametric-sign-test/README.md

 columns provided in the Sample_3.csv file.

 #### Guidelines
 a) Install python 3x, pip

-b) Create a virtual environment
+b) Create a virtual environment.
-   In command shell/terminal, go to your project’s directory and run venv using below command.
+   In command shell/terminal, go to your project’s directory and run venv using following command.

-   python -m venv <name>
+   'python -m venv venv'

-   If you give the name for env, venv will create a virtual Python installation in the env folder.

 c) Before starting installing packages in the created virtual environment, you need to activate the virtual environment using following command.

-   .\env\Scripts\activate
+   'venv\Scripts\activate'

 d) Run the following command to install requirements

-   pip install -r requirements.txt
+   'pip install -r requirements.txt'

 e) Follow the below steps to execute Sign Test for your own data set to test your claim based on Median of the distribution of data.